ukparliament/weeknotes.data-search/2018/07/index.md

 * Moving concepts (indexing terms) to the live service for the Guide to Procedure team.

 * Building out content collections in the data platform to allow the Guide to Procedure team to curate content into things a bit like parts and sections and chapters.
-We need to firm up modelling of collections, collection hierarchies, ordering within a collection, collections in collection and basic collection descriptions.
+We need to firm up modelling of collections, collection hierarchies, ordering within a collection, collections in a collection and basic collection descriptions.

 * Continuing to work on getting written question and answers into the data platform and agreeing the API spec with the website team.